 Where To Get A COVID-19 Test In Hong Kong: Community Testing Centres

 There are Community Testing Centres all over Hong Kong.
-The service can be used for free for all individuals subject to compulsory testing, or for a fee of $240.
-We’ve heard of many people opting to pay the fee to avoid the long COVID testing queues, especially with kids in tow.
+The service can be used for free for all individuals subject to a compulsory testing notice, or for a fee of $240.
+The system now works as a well-oiled machine, although it can be useful to book ahead to avoid queues.
 There are also several mobile testing stations set up around the city.

 How to book your COVID test at a Community Testing Centre In Hong Kong